German-Cobian/TNW-Page-Clone/README.md

 ![screenshot](https://user-images.githubusercontent.com/70416006/105385122-9a9d5d80-5bd8-11eb-99f3-b6aab5c68b02.png)

-In this project we implemented HTML tags, CSS and its associated tools (such as flex-box, floats and grid to properly give position and style to the diferent elements and sections of the page and make it look as similiar as possible to the original article page.

-Also we worked with media queries to make it RESPONSIVE
+In this project we implemented HTML tags, CSS and its associated tools (such as flex-box, floats and grid) to properly give position and style to the diferent elements and sections of the page and make it look as similiar as possible to the original article page.
+We also worked with media queries to make it responsive.

 ## Built With

-- HTML
+* HTML
-- CSS
+* CSS

 ## Live Demo